Gabett01/BG3-custom-item-builder/README.md

 It won't fill in armor/weapon stats.
 I left these empty so you can easily customize them in their respective txt file.
 However, you can open up the script in your preferred editor and fill in more default values if you want.
 These will then be used for every new item you create.

 It also won't fill in armor visuals in Merged.lsx.
-There are too many possible variations here, and it would have taken away from the aim of this mod: simplicity.
+There are too many possible variations here, and it would have taken away from the aim of this tool: simplicity.

 You will still need to convert the resulting files into the right format (xml -> loca, lsx -> lsf) and finally package the mod.